48. 2D Render State¶

 }

-48.13 Viewport
+48.13 Viewport¶

 - Creating a

-- During drawing, the top-left of the viewport rectangle becomes the (0, 0) drawing coordinate, and anything that extends outside the rectangle is not drawn
+ScopedViewport2Dobject allows you to create a virtual scene within the scene and define a new drawing area - During drawing, the top-left of the viewport rectangle becomes the (0, 0) drawing coordinate, and anything that extends outside the rectangle is not drawn

 - Viewport only affects drawing coordinates.
 If you want to move the mouse cursor coordinates to match the viewport, combine it with

-which is learned in Tutorial 49
+Transformer2Dwhich is learned in Tutorial 49

 # include <Siv3D.hpp>